ticketbutler/mobile-app-test/README.md

    expo run android
    ```

 After the first run you could get an error.
-In this case, create a file `local.properties` in the `android` folder
-and add the path to the Android SDK
+In this case, create a file `local.properties` in the `android` folder (the one that was created after you started the app `/android`) and add the path to the Android SDK

    ```bash
    sdk.dir=/Users/<username>/Library/Android/sdk